n3llee/NHSdailyMath/README.md

 * Share it with friends
 * Survival Mode - how long user can stay in game before game over
 * Combo Points - double points when user answered correctly in a row
 * Settings - customize the range of random questions.
 Default used 1 - 11.
-User can changed it to 3 - 5
+User can change the question to be between 3 - 5